xunicatt/http/README.md

-# http [WIP]
+# lime [WIP]
-http is a lightweight, multi-threaded HTTP library written in C++, designed for simplicity and ease of integration.
+lime is a lightweight, multi-threaded HTTP library written in C++, designed for simplicity and ease of integration.
 It facilitates handling HTTP requests and responses with no dependencies, making it ideal for applications requiring a straightforward HTTP interface.

 This library began as a personal exploration into how HTTP and HTTP parsing actually work under the hood.
 It isn’t designed for production use, there are plenty of mature and well-optimized HTTP libraries for C++ already.
 Instead, this project is a simple, hobby-level implementation built using basic TCP sockets, created purely for fun and for learning something new.